kaitlincart/tech-writing-exercises/README.md

 **Time: 10 minutes**

-The goal of this exercises is to practice clear and concise writing.
+The goal of this exercise is to practice clear and concise writing.

 * [Exercise 2.1](https://kaitlincart.github.io/tech-writing-exercises/Exercise2-WriteClearly/2.1-sentences): update a long sentence into 2 or more short sentences.